SummersRemote/xmlToJSON/README.md

 Features
 * only one tiny, lightweight dependency, [sax.js](https://github.com/isaacs/sax-js)
 * small, could be minified along with sax.js to be even smaller (~19kb combined)
-* simple parsing.  pass a string, get back a javascipt object
+* simple parsing.  pass a string, get back a javascipt object ( use JSON.stringify(obj) to get the string representation )
 * supports atrributes, text, cdata, namespaces, default namespaces, attributes with namespaces
-* lots of inline comments (github keeps messing with the formatting though.  sorry)
+* lots of inline comments (github keeps messing with the formatting though. )

 Parsing XML with javascript remains one of the great difficulties of writing web applications.
 Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, difficult to use or bloated.